Terrell Buckley: Regular season

-Coaching
+Coaching career

 Florida State

 Buckley got his coaching start after earning his undergraduate degree from Florida State in 2007.
-From 2008–2011, he served in various assistant roles on Bobby Bowden and Jimbo Fisher’s staffs.
+From 2008 to 2011, he served in various assistant roles on Bobby Bowden and Jimbo Fisher’s staffs.

 Akron

 Finally getting his first on-the-field coaching position, Buckley was hired by his collegiate head coach's son, Terry Bowden, at the University of Akron in January 2012 to coach cornerbacks.
 This reunited him with Coach Chuck Amato and with Coach Todd Stroud—who he played for, and coached with at FSU.

 Louisville

 After two seasons at Akron, he was hired as the cornerbacks coach at the University of Louisville in January 2014.